How Much Does Skylight Installation Cost in 2026?

 How much does it cost to install a skylight on an existing roof?

 A standard fixed skylight installation on an existing roof costs $1,500-$4,500 in New Jersey, including the unit, flashing, labor, and basic interior finishing.
-Add $1,000-$3,000 if a light shaft is needed.
+Add $1,000-$3,000 if a light shaft needs to be built through the attic space, and $200-$800 for structural reframing if rafters need to be cut.

 Are skylights worth the investment?